-The focus keyword is the keyword that you want your page to rank for, so when people search for that keyword, they’ll find you.
-In Yoast SEO it has its own input field.
+The focus keyword is the search term that you most want your page to rank for, so when people search for that keyword or phrase, they should find you.
+Yoast SEO it has its own input field for this.
 The plugin evaluates the page’s content and provides feedback on how to improve the content for that focus keyword.

 Choose a focus keyword that is used to search

 The terms you will find in Suggest are terms and combinations of words that are logical and used by actual people to search on the web.
 This tool can be beneficial in giving you some first ideas about the search behavior of people in the area you want to write about.
 Use Answer the Public to find which questions people have about a particular topic.
 This’ll give you loads of new insights and inspiration for new posts.

 Remember that these search suggestions change all the time.
 The suggestions will often be tuned to what you’ve been searching before.
 When we searched for the term “focus keyword” sometime last year, this was the suggest output:

 Right now, the output shows this:

 Suggest changes based on the problems people have, so monitoring it for important keywords makes sense.
 This particular new result gave us some extra input for this post.

-Not to worry, using Google Trends should give at least some idea, creatively, about search volume.
+Not to worry, using Google Trends should give you at least some idea, in a creative way, about search volume.
 Google Trends allows you to compare the search volume between two search terms over a certain time.
 This will give some insight into the volume of the search terms people use, relative to other terms.